 The LGPS is a funded defined benefit pension scheme, with the assets held in separate trustee-administered funds.
 The total contributions are as noted below.
-The agreed contribution rates for future years are % for employers and % for employees.
+The agreed contribution rates for future years are 23.0% for employers and 5.5% to 12.5% for employees.